Skip to main content

 • Computed on the machine running the pipeline.
 The resource need to match the compute requirements.

-• Data and checks results & outcome may be lost if the runtime is ephemeral (e.g., AWS Lambda timeout).
+• Data and checks results & outcome may be lost if the runtime is ephemeral (for example, AWS Lambda timeout).
 In this case, the pipeline must process the data again.

 • Define checks that depend on metrics (this should reduce verbosity)